← All posts

 The catalogue started as a spreadsheet.
 It stayed a spreadsheet for longer than is strictly dignified.
 At one point it had a column labelled "funniness out of ten," which is not a metric anyone should be proud of maintaining, but it helped us cull the weak ones.

-The final cut is 350 garments across 10 categories.
+The final cut is a sprawling catalogue of garments, split across twenty themed categories.
 Here is a short tour, with the asterisks next to our favourites.

 Religious & Holy